smaret/thindisk/README.md

 synthetic data can be compared with observations to determine the properties (e.g. central mass or inclination) of an observed disk.

-The disk is assumed to be in Keplerian rotation a radius lower than the centrifugal radius (which can be set to a large value, for a purely Keplerian disk), and in infall with rotation beyond the centrifugal radius.
+The disk is assumed to be in Keplerian rotation at a radius lower than the centrifugal radius (which can be set to a large value, for a purely Keplerian disk), and in infall with rotation beyond the centrifugal radius.